FerdinaKusumah/excel2json/README.md

-# excel2json
-Convert excel to json so easy
+# Convert Excel Or Csv To Json Easily